shotmendoza/stitchi/README.md

 ## 2.0.1 Downloading FFMPEG
 The following is taken from the `ffmpeg-python` docs, which explains how to install FFMPEG:

-Before using ffmpeg-python, FFmpeg must be installed and accessible via the $PATH environment variable.
+FFmpeg must be installed and accessible via the $PATH environment variable.

 There are a variety of ways to install FFmpeg, such as the official download [links](https://ffmpeg.org/download.html), or using your package manager of choice (e.g. sudo apt install ffmpeg on Debian/Ubuntu, brew install ffmpeg on OS X, etc.).